Ghita Nørby

 Ghita Nørby (born 11 January 1935) is a Danish actress with 117 film credits to her name from 1956 to 2005, making her one of the most active Danish actresses ever.

 Early life

 Nørby was born in Copenhagen, Denmark, the daughter of opera singer Einar Nørby (1896–1983).
 She studied two years at the Danish Royal Theatre (Det Kongelige Teater).

 Career

 She was an actress at the theatre from 1956 to 1959.

 She has received a number of awards and recognitions including the Ingenio et Arti medal in 2006.
-At the 27th Guldbagge Awards she was nominated for the award for Best Actress for her role in Freud's Leaving Home.
+At the 27th Guldbagge Awards she was nominated for the award for Best Actress for her role in Freud Leaving Home.

 Personal life

 She has been married a number of times, first in 1956 to architect Mogens Garth-Grüner.
 She met her next husband, Italian pop singer/actor Dario Campeotto, on the set of a film they were shooting in 1962.
 They were married in 1963, and had a son, actor Giacomo Campeotto, in 1964.
 They were divorced in 1969.
 She married a third time to actor Jørgen Reenberg in April 1970.
 Her fourth husband was pianist/composer Svend Skipper.
 They married in 1984 and divorced in 2011.